 History abounds in Webster Groves.
 Just drive down any street in the city and if the buildings could speak, some of them would have over 150 years of stories to tell!
 Consequently, Webster Groves is a treasure trove of buildings and residences that are St Louis County Landmarks, as well as some of them also being on the National Register of Historic Places.
 One of them with both distinctions is the Hawken House.
 The home was built in 1857 by Christopher Hawken, son of Jacob Hawken who was the manufacturer of the preferred rifle of western pioneers, the Hawken Rifle.
 Today the Hawken House is located in Southwest Park and has been restored and is a museum operated by the Webster Groves Historical Society.
 Another home built at the same time as the Hawken House was the Helfenstein House.
 This Italianate was designed by Robert S. Mitchell, one of the architects of the Old Courthouse in St Louis, for John Philip Helfenstein, a prominent Webster Groves resident and businessman.
 Another prominent Webster Groves businessman and partner to John Helfenstein, was William H. Gore.
 Gore and other local prominent businessmen had their homes built from the 1860s through the 1920s in a neighborhood that is now designated as the "Central Webster Historic District" and is on the National Register of Historic Places.
 Streets that fall on either side of Elm, such as Gore and Plant, are within this district.

 Several commercial buildings are also landmarks.
 Those include the Gorlock Building, located on the corner of Gore and Lockwood and built in 1910-1911, and the Bristol Building, built in 1896, on the opposite corner.
 The old Webster Groves Missouri Pacific Railroad Station that was built in 1909 on Gore Avenue is a landmark, and so is the Tuxedo Park Railroad Station that was the only stone station along the Pacific Railway when it was built in 1890.
 The landmarks list is impressive and includes more homes, several schools and another historic district.
-The Webster Groves Historical Society has created the Historic Webster Walk Series which are seven walking tours that highlight significant historic buildings in several neighborhoods in Webster Groves.
-Brochures for each tour can be obtained at Webster Groves City Hall, the Webster Groves Library and other locations.
+The Webster Groves Historical Society has created several Historic Walking Tours in Webster Groves that highlight significant historic buildings, neighborhoods and business districts in Webster Groves.
+A PDF for each tour can be downloaded from the Historical Society's website.